 Sixth Formers at Rye also take on roles as mentors to the younger pupils.
 The House Mentor system operates with oversight from House Captains in the Sixth Form, and from a dedicated member of the Prefect Team.
 These opportunities to meet with younger pupils in the Sixth Form dining room provide more chances to ensure that everybody is cared for and part of the community.

-Rye is focused on supporting not just the school community, but the wider society in Oxford and beyond.
+Rye is focused on supporting not just the school community, but the wider community in Oxford and beyond.
 The Sixth Form charity group RSA (Rye Serving Always) works throughout the year to give to local organisations such as The Porch, though food banks and donations; and works with local care homes to give packages to those who are not often visited.
-Tireless fundraising for this is led by a dedicated team organised by the Lay Chaplain.
-There are also four House Charities Days every year, led by the Sixth Form House Captain.
+We have four House Charities Days every year, led by the Sixth Form House Captain.
 Each of these raises hundreds of pounds for charities chosen by the pupils.

-The Sixth Form also helps to organise key events in the community throughout the year, including the annual Carol Service at the local Church, St Antony of Padua, which sees the whole school reading and singing within the heart of our local area.
+The Sixth Form also helps to organise key community events throughout the year, including the annual Carol Service at the local Church, St Antony of Padua, which sees the whole school reading and singing within the heart of our local area.
 The Christmas Bazaar and St Antony’s Day celebrations also involve Sixth Formers in a variety of ways.

 Whilst we can’t welcome visitors onto site at this time, we welcome prospective parents to book a virtual meeting at a